 Mersing is closer for travellers from Johor Bahru and southern Johor.
 Mersing also has more ferry operators offering more frequent sailings, and a wider selection of restaurants and shops near the jetty.
 For travellers in Johor, Mersing remains a sensible choice.

-Daily 60-minute Tanjung Gemok to Tioman speedboat sailings — instant e-ticket emailed to you, full refund flexibility up to 24 hours before departure.
-Save 30β60 minutes each way compared to Mersing.
+Daily 90-minute Tanjung Gemok to Tioman speedboat sailings — instant e-ticket emailed to you, full refund flexibility up to 24 hours before departure.
+From Kuala Lumpur, save 30–60 minutes each way on the shorter LPT1 drive compared to driving to Mersing.